Coming from Rust

 Effects instead of traits for IO

-Where Rust uses traits like Read, Write, and Future, Loon uses algebraic effects.
-Effects serve a similar purpose (abstracting over behavior) but with built-in support for resumption and handler composition.
-Think of them as a more structured version of dependency injection that the type system understands.
+Where Rust reaches for traits like Read, Write, and Future, Loon reaches for algebraic effects.
+They serve the same end, abstracting over behavior, but with resumption and handler composition built in.
+Think of dependency injection the type system understands, with more structure.

 Syntax Mapping